 Historic Woodland isn’t just populated with impressive Victorians.
 Within a few blocks, strollers will experience a microcosm of Woodland housing development spanning more than a century.
 The stroll begins at a lovely Arts & Crafts Gothic Revival Church and later on we view a rare Gothic Revival home from the 1870s.
 Scattered throughout this tour are houses of diverse styles, shapes, and sizes, including Victorians, and many from the 20s and 30s, including Craftsman, Spanish eclectic, and many bungalows, one built from a Sear’s kit and another built in 2013.
 Interspersed are mid-century apartments built to address Woodland’s need for affordable housing.
 Join historian and neighborhood resident Jim Lapsley for a discovery tour as he seeks out new and interesting observations and insights about this charming and diverse neighborhood he calls home.

-9 AM Tour starts at S/E corner of Second & Lincoln streets in front of St. Luke’s Episcopal Church.
+Location: S/E corner of Second & Lincoln streets in front of St. Luke’s Episcopal Church

 College Street has a variety of upscale house styles, including Victorian-era Italianates, Queen Annes, Craftsman Bungalows, and the first Modernist home built in Woodland in 1912.
 Join docent Barbara Graham, who has intimately studied this neighborhood over the course of leading this captivating walking tour for many years, for a step back in time to experience Woodland’s formative years.
 Learn about these upscale, renovated houses and who lived in them during the early days of Woodland.
 From a United States Congressman, a bank president, an author and a Women’s Christian Temperance activist, College Street was home to incredibly interesting and influential people.